claytonweller/fantasy/README.md

 ## Status
 Currently I'm just noodling around.
 This is a completely frontend react website.
-There's no API or DB anything everything is just dummy data.
-My plan is to playtest using spreadsheets, the output the values from there into a CSV, then parse that into hosted data on update.
+There's no API or DB anything everything is just dummy data stored client side.
 Is this a long term solution?
 No absolutely not.
 Is it lightweight and easy to change?
 Yes.
 That's what I need right now.
 Prototype baybeee!